 Saved Phishing Email Settings - The phishing email settings that have been saved on the account.
 You can check deliverability of these types of emails by clicking on the Send Test Email button.

 The Inboxes tab shows the email accounts that you've added as Inbox connections.
 You can add two types of email accounts: Microsoft OAuth and IMAP.

-You can view Graph connections or IMAP connections by choosing one from the dropdown beside the Show Deleted checkbox.
+You can view Active Directory connections or IMAP connections by choosing one from the dropdown beside the Show Deleted checkbox.
 If you select Show Deleted, then connections that have been deleted will be displayed (you can reenable deleted connections).
-The dropdown under actions allows you to edit, turn off/on, delete, or reauthorize (Graph only) connections.
+The dropdown under actions allows you to edit, turn off/on, delete, or reauthorize (Active Directory only) connections.

 To connect an IMAP account, you'll need the server, port, username, password, and encryption type (SSL or TLS).
 Once you've entered this information, click the "Test IMAP" button.
 If PhishingBox is able to successfully connect to the IMAP account, you'll be able to click the Create button.
 This email account will then appear on your list of Inboxes.
 It will also show up in the dropdown when you navigate to the Inbox page.
 The account will be scanned once an hour

 Gmail users - If you are using a Gmail account, and you have trouble connecting to IMAP, then you may need to follow these steps: